Community

 Exploring the relationship between material, people, and everyday life.

-Our work extends beyond textile development.
-Through collaboration, research, and shared knowledge, we explore how natural materials connect to broader systems of living — from cultivation and craftsmanship to clothing, food, and space.
+Our work extends beyond textile development alone.
+Through collaboration, research, and shared knowledge, we explore how natural materials connect to wider systems of living, from cultivation and craftsmanship to clothing, food, and space.

-Rooted in Japan, these exchanges deepen our understanding of regional practices, agricultural knowledge, and contemporary making.
-Working closely with natural fibres has shifted how we see materials — not simply as resources, but as something shaped by land, climate, seasonality, process, and people over time.
+Rooted in Japan, these exchanges allow us to learn from regional practices, agricultural knowledge, and contemporary making.
+Working closely with natural fibres has shifted the way we think about materials: not simply as resources, but as something shaped by land, climate, seasons, process, and people over time.

-Rather than separating tradition from innovation, we see them as part of the same evolving process, building a growing material community shaped by craft, culture, and application.
+Rather than separating tradition from innovation, we see them as part of the same evolving process, where materials carry both history and future potential.